The Do's and Don'ts of Healthy Weight Loss at Any Age

 This is a list of the exact right do's and don'ts of healthy weight loss to help you.

 - Eat the right amount and kind of carbohydrates for your body.
-Your body needs a daily supply and good variety of complex carbohydrates (whole grains, lightly-cooked vegetables, etc.) as an energy source for your brain and metabolism to function correctly.
+Your body needs a daily supply and good variety of vegetables.
 Keep a tight limit on the carbs though.
 If you over-eat carbs, it will stimulate an insulin reaction, fat storage, and make you hungry.
 If you under-eat carbs, your body has other energy sources it can use.

 - Drink enough water throughout the day.
 Water is the transportation system for wastes to be removed from the body.
 It’s also the universal solvent, meaning that when you’re removing toxins from the body they will dissolve temporarily in water.
 Water, especially alkaline ionized water, will act as a temporary neutralizer until the toxins are removed.
 Frequently toxins are stored in your fat cells, so when you burn fat these get released.
 Alkaline ionized water will help to neutralize toxins (which are mostly acidic) and balance your body’s pH.
 Read more about the benefits of ionized water.